AMR-/digital_reasoning_exercise/Readme.md

 Assumptions
 -----------

-* There is not sophisiticated error handling.
-The program may sometimes assume configuration parameters are set appropriately, and throw Runtime Errors otherwise
+* Configuration parameters are set appropriately (may throw Exceptions otherwise)
 * The total number of corpuses in a zip to process can be loaded into memory as a List of Strings (i.e. there is enough memory to store all text at one time)
 * All sentences end with either a period, question mark, or exclamation point, or one of those characters followed by a single or double quotation mark.
 The only exception is end-of-file, which can also end a sentence.
 * All sentences begin with a capital letter or number